Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 Juni 2026 06.56.45 UTC
+- WIB: Jumat, 19 Juni 2026 12.19.00 UTC
-- WITA: Jumat, 19 Juni 2026 07.56.45 UTC
+- WITA: Jumat, 19 Juni 2026 13.19.00 UTC
-- WIT: Jumat, 19 Juni 2026 08.56.45 UTC
+- WIT: Jumat, 19 Juni 2026 14.19.00 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: inspirational
+Kategori: technology